xiahualiu/PawnDB/README.md

 PawnDB is an open source embedded DBMS that is specifically designed to meet the most rigid safety requirements from special industries such as aerospace and automotive.

 It is designed based on the [Byzantine Fault Tolerant (BFT)](https://en.wikipedia.org/wiki/Byzantine_fault) algorithm to promise the maximum data reliability.
 You can have multiple devices running the same PawnDB software on the same IP subnet.
 Each PawnDB device works as a node.
-For any transaction the data will be committed only when more than half nodes reach a consensus at the calculated results, those nodes who fails to consent are forced to be synchronized afterwards.
+For any transaction the data will be committed only when more than half nodes reach a consensus at the calculated results, those nodes who fails to consent are forced to synchronize with the committed afterwards.

-Compared to other modern database management systems, the functions PawnDB provides are pretty limited.
 Despite being a DBMS, PawnDB only has minimal components so that application developers can directly add it to their application software.

 ## Features